akanksha260991/Documentation-Jekyll/BrowserStackCLI.md

 <br>

 ## App Automate
 Run your automated Mobile app tests on the real mobile devices offeref by BrowserStack.
-We currently support Appium, Espresso, XCUITest and EarlGrey automation frameworks.
+We currently support Appium, Espresso and XCUITest automation frameworks.

 #### USAGE
 ```